backdrop-contrib/date_tools/README.md

 <h1>About Date_tools for BackdropCMS</h1>
 -------------------------

-This module is a port to Backdrop of one parts of the Drupal contributed module 'Date': date_tools.
+This module is a port to Backdrop of one part of the Drupal contributed module 'Date': date_tools.

 Its purpose is to provide tools to import and auto-create dates and calendars.